What Is Emergency Maintenance? (And Why It’s Important)

 Share

 Essentially all types of business — ranging from manufacturing facilities to hospitals to restaurants — depend on having equipment and facilities in proper working order.
-But sometimes the unexpected occurs, like when there’s a power outage or broken water line.
+But sometimes the unexpected occurs, such as a power outage or broken water line.

 When an unfortunate surprise like this happens, you need emergency maintenance.
-The longer it takes to make repairs, the more it could threaten the well-being of your stakeholders and your overall company.
+But the longer it takes to make repairs, the more it could threaten the well-being of your stakeholders and your overall company.

 In this guide, we’ll examine what emergency maintenance involves, when emergency maintenance might be required, how emergency maintenance contrasts with other types of maintenance and how to create an emergency maintenance plan.
 We’ll also cover how a preventive maintenance program could help organizations ideally avoid the need for emergency maintenance in the first place.